tomwhartung/seeourminds.com-bootstrap/Site/doc/gallery_text-4-stories.md

 **Unless you want me to leave it blank, the story is the part I need help with.**

+## Default Story

+The "story" I use by default is just a few html tags with no text.
+This causes the "Show the Story" button to appear, but display nothing when it's clicked.

+I use this as a reminder that I need to contact the person and either get them to give me a story or tell me they don't want one.

+**If you don't want to have a story for your image, let me know and I will remove the empty html, which will remove the button from the page.**

 # Examples: My Favorite Stories

 For examples of the best stories, see the images in the galleries nearest the top of the list of "All" of them.

 I am very happy with some of the stories in the Game of Thrones and Sopranos galleries, but they took a long time to write.
+In some cases, just writing one took 2-4 hours!
+But I think they are good, *so whatevs!*

 # Story Guidelines